ArrogantGao/Personal_Materials/job_talk/sog_ob.typ

 === Fast Summation Algorithms

-- Efficient methods based on the DMK framework @greengard2023dual
+// - the DMK framework to extend your current work to fully adaptive case, to other kernels, to other periodic systems
+- Improving the performanace of our method based on FINUFFT#footnote(text(12pt)[#link("https://github.com/flatironinstitute/finufft")],), SCTL#footnote(text(12pt)[#link("https://github.com/dmalhotra/SCTL")],), and DUCC#footnote(text(12pt)[#link("https://gitlab.mpcdf.mpg.de/mtr/ducc")],).
+- Extending our work to fully adaptive case and other kernels based on the DMK framework, and write truly scalable code for simulating large systems.
-- GPU acceleration for the fast algorithms
+- GPU acceleration for the fast algorithms.

-\

 === Tensor Network Algorithms